Airtable/blocks/docs/api.md

 ##### recordIds

-The record IDs in this QueryResult.
+The record IDs in this RecordQueryResult.
 Throws if data is not loaded yet.
 Can be watched.

 Type: [Array][61]&lt;[string][60]>